 - Currently 12 of the 15 main campus buildings are on the Energy Management System, which manages energy use through time scheduling, night setbacks, modulating valves, motor speed controls, space conditioning in relation to outside air temperature, and lighting management.
 Efforts are continually underway to refine and expand the schedule of these systems.

 - In our groundskeeping and landscaping, we severely limit the use of synthetic chemicals; use low maintenance, highly adapted plants in all flowerbeds; and apply non-toxic calcium chloride salt to icy sidewalks.

 - Water usage has been reduced, with the greatest savings in the residence halls.
 All residence halls have low-volume flush toilets as well as water-saving shower heads.

 - All lighting fixtures are being upgraded to newer technology that can save more than 40 percent in electricity usage over older style lighting while producing more light.
 In some cases, the greater light output allows us to disconnect some adjacent fixtures, resulting in even greater energy savings.
-Significant upgrades have been made with respect to campus lighting:

 - Trayless dining, instituted in fall 2009, saves water and energy

 Read more about how the Bethel community is putting its beliefs into practice

 - Potluck reaps local harvest, including first from community gardens

 - Local contractor helps cure a campus recycling headache